rockset/kafka-connect-rockset/README.md

 | key.converter.schemas.enable | false |
 | value.converter.schemas.enable | false |

-3. Place the jar file created by `mvn package` (``kafka-connect-rockset-[VERSION]-SNAPSHOT-jar-with-dependencies.jar``) in or under the location specified in `plugin.path`
+4. Place the jar file created by `mvn package` (``kafka-connect-rockset-[VERSION]-SNAPSHOT-jar-with-dependencies.jar``) in or under the location specified in `plugin.path`
-4. You can choose to run Kafka Connect in [standalone or distributed](https://docs.confluent.io/current/connect/userguide.html#standalone-vs-distributed) mode.
-To run it in standalone mode, modify the configuration file in the config/ directory and set the required parameters (see below).
-When running in distributed mode, you will use the REST API to set the same parameters and not the configuration file.
-5. Run `$KAFKA_HOME/bin/connect-standalone.sh $KAFKA_HOME/config/connect-standalone.properties ./config/connect-rockset-sink.properties` to start Kafka Connect with Rockset configured.
-This is sufficient for testing and should let you run a local Kafka Connect worker that uses the configuration provided in `./config/connect-rockset-sink.properties` to write JSON documents from Kafka to Rockset.
+5. If you are running in standalone mode modify the configuration file in the config/ directory in this repository and set the required parameters (see below).
+Run `$KAFKA_HOME/bin/connect-standalone.sh $KAFKA_HOME/config/connect-standalone.properties ./config/connect-rockset-sink.properties` to start Kafka Connect with Rockset configured.
+This is sufficient for testing and should let you run a local Kafka Connect worker that uses the configuration provided in `./config/connect-rockset-sink.properties` in this repository to write JSON documents from Kafka to Rockset.
 6. Alternately, if you're running in distributed mode, you'll run: `$KAFKA_HOME/bin/connect-distributed.sh $KAFKA_HOME/config/connect-distributed.properties` to start Kafka Connect.
-You can then configure Kafka Connect using the REST API.
+You can then configure parameters associated with Rockset using Kafka Connect's REST API.

 ```
 curl -i http://localhost:8083/connectors -H "Content-Type: application/json" -X POST -d '{